tomide-dev/zuri-backend-vega/README.md

 The provisioning code lives in [Zuri Market - Infrastructure](https://github.com/tomide-dev/zuri-market-vega-infra.git) — refer to it for setup and teardown instructions; this README only covers the application deployment itself.

 Deployment is fully automated via **GitHub Actions** (`.github/workflows/backend-ci-cd.yml`) using two jobs.
-On every push to `main`, the pipeline installs dependencies, runs tests and `npm audit`, builds the Docker image, and if the scan passes it pushes the image to Docker Hub and rolls it out to the **k3s** cluster running on the EC2 Instance.
+On every push to `main`, the pipeline installs dependencies, runs tests with `npm audit`, and scans it with Trivy, if the scan passes, builds the Docker image, and pushes the image to Docker Hub and rolls it out to the **k3s** cluster running on the EC2 Instance.

 Edit this file as well as your **Kubernetes Manifests** (`.k8s/backend-deployment.yaml`) to match your configurations